OpenTechSchool/python-flask/core/hello-world.md

     if __name__ == '__main__':
         app.run()

-Let's break it down a little:
+Let's type it into our new file, and break it down a little:

     from flask import Flask
     app = Flask(__name__)